 Before starting his academic career, Ruud spent his childhood in and around the woods and floodplains of Elst.
 He was an underachiever in secondary school and was retained one year, but eventually managed to receive his high school diploma.
 After a BSc in in Social Work, he completed a BSc in Psychology (cum laude) and an MSc in Cognitive Neuroscience at Utrecht University (NL).
 In 2016, he obtained his PhD cum laude from Tilburg University (NL).
 Before joining Utrecht University as an assistant professor, he travelled around the (academic) world as a postdoc at the University of Cape Town (South Africa), Bangor University (Wales), and the University of Glasgow (Scotland).
 His research and teaching focusses on social cognition in the age of the algorithm.
 Using a social neuroscience perspective he tries to answer the question how real interactions with people, robots, and AI, affect everyday social cognition?
-In his spare time, he is an avid reader, overenthusiastic hockey player, an still emerging boulderer, and an unapologetic Smiths enthusiast.
+In his spare time, he is an avid reader, overenthusiastic hockey player, an still emerging boulderer, and a Smiths enthusiast.

 Ann obtained her bachelor’s degree at Utrecht University in Liberal Arts and Sciences, where she developed a special interest in interdisciplinary sciences with a major in social cognitive neuroscience.
 After graduating, she continued with the research master in Cognitive Neuroscience at the Donders Institute (Radboud University), focusing on the neural mechanisms of human-robot interaction in both her BSc and MSc theses.
 During her MSc internship she visited the University of Glasgow for half a year to conduct functional connectivity analyses.
 Her ambition for understanding social interactions within our brain continued to grow, and her current Ph.D. project investigates the developmental aspects of group dynamics and the role AI may play in shaping these interactions.
 In her free time, Ann enjoys photography, sewing, wandering through playlists for new music, but mostly spending time with coffee and friends.